ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 With reference to the access token response sent at Step 5 or Step 6:

-* The "scope" parameter has to be present if: i) it was present in REQ_RECEIVED and the access rights granted to C are different from the requested ones; or ii) it was not present in REQ_RECEIVED and the access rights granted to C are different from the default ones.
+* The "scope" parameter has to be present if: i) it was present in REQ_BUILT and the access rights granted to C are different from the requested ones; or ii) it was not present in REQ_BUILT and the access rights granted to C are different from the default ones.

-* If the "scope" parameter is not present, then the granted access rights are those requested by the "scope" parameter in REQ_RECEIVED if present therein, or the default access rights otherwise.
+* If the "scope" parameter is not present, then the granted access rights are those requested by the "scope" parameter in REQ_BUILT if present therein, or the default access rights otherwise.

 In any case, the granted access rights are specified by the issued access token T_NEXT.